amitmerchant1990/reverie/cfp.md

 ACL has [policies for submission, review and citation](https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Submission,_Review_and_Citation) designed to protect the integrity of two-way anonymized review and ensure that submissions are reviewed fairly.
 A paper can only be (re)submitted to ARR if no deanonymized preprint has been posted in the month prior to submission.
 Also, a paper can only be submitted to a venue if no deanonymized preprint has been posted in the month prior to submission.
 Submissions will be rejected if not properly anonymized.

-The "notification (or withdrawal)" phrase used in the ACL guidelines refers to notification of acceptance/rejection from a *ACL conference (or workshop).
-This means that ARR submissions must remain anonymized until a conference or workshop has accepted or rejected, or until the submission is withdrawn.

 So, if you submit to the June deadline and get reviews in July, then on July 21st your paper is no longer under review.
 If you then post a deanonymized preprint on July 22nd, you can't resubmit to ARR or to a conference in the August round but you can in September.

 If authors would like to post a non-anonymous preprint or otherwise deanonymize their submission, they will have to withdraw their submission from ARR, a one step process in OpenReview.
 Once a submission is withdrawn, it is removed from that month's reviewing pool.
 Authors may then make a new submission (subject to the one month anonymity waiting period) which would potentially go to a new AE and new reviewers.